crernst25/crernst25/_posts/2020-12-11-second-grant-update.md

 We did two peer reviews in class on the grant narrative, which is where not only explain what my project is, but *who* Sappho is and why she is important.
 I don't spend a lot of time on this, but I give a brief introduction on her so readers who aren't as familiar with her or the Classical Studies field can go in what a basic knowledge of Sappho and her work.

+When reviewing the comments from both of my reviewers, both of them mentioned that they learned about Sappho in their feedback: